Grab, Go-Jek wage street fight for SE Asia 'super-app' supremacy

 It has also partnered with fintech firm OVO, owned by Indonesian conglomerate Lippo Group, whose vast mall holdings have helped make OVO’s smartphone payment system a ubiquitous presence at shopping centers and restaurant chains.

-With OVO’s help, Grab intends to bring a “full range of financial services, including micro lending, insurance, and savings to Indonesia,” said Grab Financial Managing Director Ruben Lai.
+With OVO’s help, Grab intends to bring a “full range of financial services, including micro lending, insurance, and savings to Indonesia,” said Grab Financial Managing Director Reuben Lai.

 Grab has also taken an equity stake in OVO, according to a source with direct knowledge of the matter, declining to be identified as the stake has yet to be publicly announced.
 The companies declined to comment on investment details.